Osyna/QML/README.md

 - **Hotspot**: Questions where respondents interact with an image.
 - **Drag-and-Drop**: Interactive questions involving dragging items to match or sort.

-### Checking (check)
+### Checking (check) ###

+-
 Checking is a specific parameter for Free-Text Question, because sometimes it's kind of diffcult to check all the answers of ours students / Customers.
-We can use AI to be sure the answer of the student have the same meaning (it will result in a score in percentage )
+We can use AI to be sure the answer of the student have the same meaning (it will result in a score in percentage) and this meaning can be check true or wrong with a 'sensitivity' from 0 to 1.
--
+For the sensivity set to 1, it mean an exact Meaning will result in a max points score and for 0 and all answer will be accepted and result to max points score.

 - PROMPT INFO

 # Objects & Parameters